jeremyf/power_converter/README.md

 Excellent question.

-**The short-answer is consistency**.
-PowerConvert conversions will have a common form.
+**The short-answer is consistency**. *PowerConverter* helps you compose conversions that have a common form.

 **The longer-answer** is again related to consistency By using a common mechanism for definition, I'm hoping to reduce the nuanced variations that come